Though we are happy to help assist you via email or by phone (502.272.8433), the questions below are commonly asked by parents and families.

 Parenting can be a thankless job, especially during the college years.
 Often when

-troubles become too much for a freshman to handle (a flunked test, end
+troubles become too much for a first-year student to handle (a flunked test, end

 of a relationship, etc.) the only place to turn, write, email, or call